Reclaim your cash from companies

-Retailers and other firms are struggling to stay afloat amid the coronavirus fallout and various lockdown measures.
+Many retailers and other firms have sadly been struggling to stay afloat since the beginning of the coronavirus pandemic.
 We explain YOUR rights when a company goes into administration, and how to get your money back.

 It means an insolvency firm has been called in to run the company, and get what cash it can for creditors, by selling or utilising its assets.
 In theory, a business can be kept running (or be sold) as a 'going concern', but this is unlikely in the long term.

 Most likely, the insolvency firm will simply collect any assets, try and sell what they can, and then distribute whatever cash remains to creditors.
 The cash is dished out in order of priority, which usually works like this:

 Secured creditors.
 If the company borrowed money secured on property/assets.